What to know about asthma, COPD, and how they may overlap

 Both conditions have similar symptoms like wheezing and shortness of breath.

-If you feel short of breath while exercising, or you’re prone to fits of coughing, you may be wondering if asthma or COPD could be to blame.
-Asthma and chronic obstructive pulmonary disease (COPD) are often confused or lumped together because they share some of the same symptoms.
+If you feel short of breath while exercising, or you’re prone to fits of coughing, you may be wondering if asthma or chronic obstructive pulmonary disease (COPD) could be the cause.
+Asthma and COPD are often confused or lumped together because they share some of the same symptoms.

-“Both conditions cause wheezing and shortness of breath,” says Nicholas Roy, DO, a pulmonary, internal medicine and critical care specialist from Lourdes Health System in Camden, New Jersey.
+“Both conditions cause wheezing and shortness of breath,” says Nicholas Roy, DO, a pulmonologist at Inspira Pulmonary Vineland in Vineland, New Jersey.
 “But not everyone who wheezes has asthma, nor do they necessarily have COPD—it takes a little more investigating to figure out which condition it is.”

 Here are some key similarities between the two conditions and how to tell them apart.